ivangsosa5/LeilenMateoPH/userStories.md

 ### Story 4.1 — Gallery & Preview Management

 **User Story:**
-As a **photographer/developer**, I want to manage galleries and previews via Netlify CMS, to update content easily and quickly.
+As a **photographer/developer**, I want to manage gallery categories and their photos via Netlify CMS, to update content easily and quickly.

 **Acceptance Criteria:**

-* CMS allows editing category headers and previews.
+* CMS allows editing category metadata (title, description, heroImage, subcategories) and all photos within each category.
-* Main galleries linked correctly.
+* Photos are correctly associated with their category and subcategory.
+* Each category has a single `.md` file containing all its photos (no separate gallery files).
-* Subcategory filters configurable.
+* Subcategory filters configurable through photo subcategory field.

 **Definition of Done:**

 * CMS changes reflected on site.
 * No broken links or missing images.
+* All photos within a category are accessible and correctly associated with subcategories.

 **Responsible Agents:** scope-rule-architect
 **Priority:** High